Ced operated a marketing communications agency for 18 years before retiring in 2017. He now devotes his time to online writing.

 I don't know about you but it is very challenging for me to understand a commercial message when I don't at least have a grasp of the 5Ws involved beforehand.

 When you swarm me with tales of how satisfied your clients are, or sing accolades to yourself, yet have not clearly told me who you are or what your setup is, the only thing you accomplish is to confuse me.

 With confusion also comes skepticism.
 Very soon, I’d suspect you might be hiding something; just why aren't you telling me more about yourself?
 Why aren't you clear on what exactly you sell?

 It won’t be long before I trash your message.

 Or, you don't get me suspicious, but you bore me.
 It's a colorful world out there.
 There are so many things to enjoy on the Internet alone.
 If I need to tire myself with guessing about you, you're not worth the time.
-There is plenty of other business content that grabs my attention in a better, quicker way.
+I would consider your content worthy of only the trashcan.

-The Inverted Pyramid technique could be applied to other forms of communications too.
+The Inverted Pyramid writing format could be applied to other forms of communications.
 For example, graphic design.
-Be it printed publications or for the Internet, the same principles apply.
+Be it printed publications or for online materials, the same principles apply.